beakerbrowser/beaker/scripts/how-to-make-a-release.md

-The process is currently *insane*.
-This is because in the 11th hour I ran into a number of ridiculous issues with electron-builder.
+The process is currently a little silly.
+This file is getting progressively less awful.

 ## Check the deps installation